snap-stanford/ogb-web/_docs/update.md

 #### **Recent Updates**

+##### - **July 25th, 2020**: Leaderboard policy updated.
+In the leaderboard submission, we additionally require reporting **validation performance** and **tuned hyper-parameters**.
+Our goal is to prevent the development of models that overfit to our test set.
+More broadly, our aim is to encourage better reproducibility and the fair model selection procedure.
+Please refer to [here](../leader_overview) for more details.
+We thank the community for the great suggestion.
+If you have previously made leaderboard submissions, please [tell us](mailto:ogb@cs.stanford.edu) the above two information.

 ##### - **June 27th, 2020**: Leaderboard policy updated.
 1. Additional information is required for leaderboard submission (thanks to the suggestion from [Google group discussion](https://groups.google.com/forum/#!topic/open-graph-benchmark/duLzqer4mUE) and [Github issue](https://github.com/snap-stanford/ogb/issues/39)).
 - We additionally require reporting **hardwares** and **#parameters** in the leaderboard submission.
 Please refer to [here](../leader_overview) for more details.